Cross-correlations of the Cosmic Neutrino Background: HR-DEMNUni simulation analysis: Power Spectra and Cross-Correlations

 where $\beta$ = 2, $\gamma$ = 1.5, $z_{0}$ = $z_{m}/\sqrt{2}$ and $z_{m} = 0.5$.
-This effective, WL map related to a source galaxy distribution can be computed as in Ref.~\citep{2001PhR...340..291B} from the lightcone following the procedure described in~\citep{parimbelli_2022,Cuozzo2022}.
-Since our maps (neutrino velocities and angles, matter overdensities, etc.) are constructed in a comoving volume of $(500h^{-1}\rm{Mpc})^3$, this observable can maximise the cross-correlation with the neutrino fields rather than - for instance - the CMB lensing potential field, which has a broader kernel in redshift.
-Results for the auto-correlation for the WL map are shown in Fig.~\ref{fig:CMB_power_spectrum}.
+This effective WL map related to a source galaxy distribution can be computed as in~\citep{2001PhR...340..291B} from a full, past-light-cone reconstruction following the procedure described in~\citep{calabrese2015,parimbelli_2022,Cuozzo2022}.
+Since our maps (neutrino velocities and angles, CDM distributions, etc.) are constructed in a comoving volume of $(500h^{-1}\rm{Mpc})^3$, the WL convergence is an observable that can maximize the cross-correlation with the neutrino fields at $z=0$ rather than, for instance, the CMB lensing potential field, which has a broader kernel in redshift (for the case of photon-emission from neutrinos, one could potentially consider the cross-correlation between WL maps and $\Sigma_\nu$ at larger $z$ as the signal will be larger thanks to the WL geometrical efficiency).
+The results of the autocorrelation for the WL map are shown in \autoref{fig:CMB_power_spectrum}.
 As expected, it shows the standard scale dependence for the WL signal~\citep{fabbian_2018,parimbelli_2022,Cuozzo2022}.
-The cross-correlations with the neutrino variables are shown in Fig.~\ref{fig:weaklensingcross}; let us notice that the $\cos{\theta_{\rm \nu}}$ seems to anti-correlate with this effective WL field as it happens also with the CDM field.
-These cross-correlation power spectra peak at large scales, i.e. small $\ell$, as those in Fig.~\ref{fig:power_spectra}.

-We emphasise again that, also in the case of WL maps, the cross-correlations with neutrino quantities are larger than the auto-correlations for all variables studied.
-So we look at the cross-correlations between neutrinos and CDM as the most promising observables for future experimental surveys.
+The cross-correlations with the neutrino density contrast at $z=0$ are shown in \autoref{fig:weaklensingcross} together with the cross-correlation with $\delta_{\rm \Sigma_{CDM}}$.
+These cross-correlation power spectra peak at similar multipoles as those shown in Figs.~\ref{fig:cls_onearth} and \ref{fig:cls_colocated}, although their amplitudes are smaller than in the previous cases.
+Notably, the cross-correlations between the WL convergence and both CDM and neutrino density contrasts are stronger than the WL autocorrelation itself.
+This highlights the cross-correlations between neutrinos and CDM as particularly promising observables for future experimental surveys.